rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 ### Images in Rails views

-You may be accustomed to `<%= image_tag 'tacos.jpg' %>` to reference a image bundled in the Rails asset pipeline.
+You may be accustomed to `<%= lazy_image_tag 'tacos.jpg' %>` to reference a image bundled in the Rails asset pipeline.
 Webpack has a similar tag:

 ```html
 <!-- app/views/lunches/index.html.erb -->